What is Meditation Used for?

 Different types of meditation

 Before we start, we should be clear that there are different types of meditation.
-And they all serve a slightly different purpose.
+And they all serve a slightly different purposes.

-But, for the purpose of this discussion, I will group them into 2 main categories: concentration and insight.
+But, for this discussion, I will group them into two main categories: concentration and insight.

 As the category indicates, this meditation is used to hone our skill of concentration.

-Most people cannot keep their mind focused on any single thing for longer than a few seconds. the minds start to wander and thus needs to be trained.
+Most people cannot keep their minds focused on any single thing for longer than a few seconds. the minds start to wander and thus need to be trained.

 In Buddhism, they call this the monkey mind, jumping from one train of thought to another one.
 In this category, we find breath following but also mantra meditation and loving-kindness meditation or zazen.

 There is also a very well-known type of insight meditation in the west.
 It is called mindfulness meditation.

 And although it resembles breath meditation, it is going one step further.
 Once the mind is sufficiently stable, we can venture out and explore whatever happens in our body and mind.

 So if a thought happens, you look at it and then return to the breath.
 The same is true for when an emotion or bodily sensation happens: you just notice it and come back to the breath.